HouseTrip/housetrip.github.com/_posts/2014-03-03-regaining-lost-memories.md

 ## Preparation

 ### Enabling resource monitoring on Heroku
-Heroku comes with resource monitoring which can be anebled using the control app.
+Heroku comes with resource monitoring which can be enabled using the control app.

 `
 $ heroku labs:enable log-runtime-metrics